TissueImageAnalytics/tiatoolbox/docs/pretrained.rst

 Kumar Dataset
 --------------------

-We provide the following models trained using the Kumar, which use the following input output configuration defined below:
+We provide the following models trained using the `Kumar dataset <https://monuseg.grand-challenge.org/>`_, which uses the following input output configuration:

 .. collapse:: Input Output Configuration Details